 Like this article?
 Sign up for our blog digest emails.

 Gili manages the HasOffers Global Account Management team.
-She relocated from TUNE's Tel Aviv office to the new Berlin office to grow operations and client relations in EMEA.
-Working with people, forming new relationships, discovering new cultures, and learning about new technologies is what Gili enjoys most about her role at TUNE.
-I love traveling the world to places I've never been and search for the best food spots in every city.
+She relocated from TUNE's Tel Aviv office to the new Berlin office to grow operations in EMEA.
+Working with people, forming new relationships, discovering new cultures, and helping our clients is what Gili enjoys most about her role at TUNE.